mirzakhany/dbctl/docs/index.rst

 - Setup and run MongoDB
 - Support lua lang for redis in fixtures and migration scripts
-- Support for js in fixtures and migation scripts
+- Support for js in fixtures and migration scripts
 - Utilize golang templates to generate sample data.
-- Python client (in progress)[PR](https://github.com/mirzakhany/dbctl/pull/17)
+- Python client (in progress)`PR <https://github.com/mirzakhany/dbctl/pull/17>`_
 - JS client